PC Kinyanjui Technical Training Institute

 Paramount Chief Kinyanjui Technical Institute (PCKTTI) is a collegiate public, technical institute in Nairobi Kenya.
 PC Kinyanjui was founded in 1979 with a total of 1,500 students.
 The vision of starting the school was established by Jomo Kenyatta, the first president of the republic of Kenya.

 PC Kinyanjui was then upgraded to a technical collegiate institution in 1987 and offers a variety of courses including Engineering education, Business education, Hospitality, ICT.
-Mrs.Hilda Omwoyo Chief Principal of the institution.
-PC Kinyanjui Technical Training Institute is accredited by TVET (Technical and Vocational Education and Training) as a technical training institution.
+Mrs. Lucy M. Anampiu is currently the Chief Principal of the Institution.
+PC Kinyanjui Technical Training Institute is accredited by TVET (Technical and Vocational Education and Training) as a technical training Institution.